pegasystems/pega-helm-charts/docs/Deploying-Pega-on-openshift.md

     b. **Default user password**, enter a “postgres” user password.

     c.
 Select an appropriate **Region** and **Zone** for your database server.
-Select the same zone or region that you used to create your GKE cluster.
+Select the same zone or region that you used to create your OpenShift cluster.

     d. **Database version**, select **PostgreSQL 11 or 12**.

     e. **Configuration options \> Connectivity**, select **Public IP**, click **+ Add Network**, enter a **Name** and **Network** of one or more IP addresses to whitelist for this PostgreSQL database, and click **Done**.

     As a best practice, add the following IP addresses: your local system from where you install helm, the worker nodes of the cluster.
-One method for finding the IP address for worker nodes of the cluster is to view the nodes in your GKE cluster with kubectl command-line tool and then use the command options, `kubectl describe nodes | grep ExternalIP`.
+One method for finding the IP address for worker nodes of the cluster is to view the nodes in your OpenShift cluster with kubectl command-line tool and then use the command options, `kubectl describe nodes | grep ExternalIP`.

 6. In **Configuration options \> Machine type and storage**: